mzalota/crabs-video-analysis/README.md

 + reddots_manual.csv - manual mapping of red dots in frames are written here from RedDotsUI.
 Then this file is joined with reddots_raw.csv to generate reddots_interpolated.csv
 + drifts_interpolated.csv - There are many erroneous entries in drifts_raw.csv.
 The program removes outliers and "fills in the blanks"/interpolates missing drift data.

+Additionally image files with graphs summarizing geometry:
++ reddots_angle - shows per frame at what inclanation of the line going through red dots.
+Theoretically red dots stay at the same angle to bottom of the frame no matter how camera moves
++ reddots_distance - shows per frame the distance between red dots in pixels

 ## Key Commands

 ### Commands in main "Scientist UI" screen